redwoodjs/learn.redwoodjs.com/docs/tutorial/routing-params.md

 <Link to={routes.blogPost({ id: post.id })}>{post.title}</Link>
 ```

 For routes with route parameters, the named route function expects an object where you specify a value for each parameter.
-If you click on the link now, it will indeed take you to `/blog-post/1` (or `/blog-post/2`, etc, depending on the ID of the post).
+If you click on the link now, it will take you to `/blog-post/1` (or `/blog-post/2`, etc, depending on the ID of the post).
+As the BlogPostPage boilerplate references the blog post route without a parameter in a link, we have to remove the link for the page to display.

 ### Using the Param